Episodic Conditions, such as Allergies, Asthma, Diabetes, Epilepsy, etc.

 Settlement agreement under the ADA between US and La Petite Academy (1997) adopted by La Petite as its policy for treating children with severe allergies, including its policy for administering epinephrine through the use of the EpiPen.

-Tools and Resources from FARE.
+Advocacy and Community Resources from FARE.

 Food Allergy Support.
 Join the discussion about what it is really like to live with food allergies.